And other simple DIY Antenna Contraptions

 Inverted “L” Antenna System

-I had it tuned to the Western Public Service System freq of 3952 KC since that is also close to a favorite working frequency.
-At that freq, it is longer than a quarter wavelength but shorter than half wave.
-So its impedance is inductive with a moderately high resistive component.
-Consulting the Smith Charts, this complex impedance can be transformed to 50 + J0 ohms with an L Network consisting of a series inductor from the transmitter and a shunt capacitor across the antenna terminal to ground.
-It works out to about 20 microhenry’s and about 85 picofarads.
+Plotted on the Smith Chart, this complex impedance can be transformed to 50 + J0 ohms with an L Network consisting of a series inductor from the transmitter and a shunt capacitor across the antenna terminal to ground.
+It works out to about 20 microhenry’s and about 85 picofarads in its current length, height and environment.

 Doing some preliminary experiments with an L Network: